colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-47-06-403491-c-in-a-nutshell-by-ray-lischner.md

 ![C++ Logo](https://website.com/c++-logo.png)

 Are you a programmer looking to dive into the world of C++ or wanting to deepen your knowledge and strengthen your skills?
-Look no further than "C++ in a Nutshell" by Ray Lischner.
+Look no further than "C++ in a Nutshell by Ray Lischner.
 This comprehensive guide is a must-have resource for both beginners and experienced developers.
 With its concise and informative approach, this book provides a solid foundation in the C++ programming language.

 ## Why Choose "C++ in a Nutshell"?